custom-components/ble_monitor/README.md

 - YLAI003

   (Yeelight Smart Wireless Switch (YLAI003).
 Broadcasts `single press`, `double press` and `long press`.
 After each button press, the sensor state shortly shows the type of press and will return to `no press` after 1 second.
 The sensor has an attribute which shows the `last button press`.
 You can use the state change event to trigger an automation in Home Assistant.
+Advertisements are encrypted, you need to set the encryption key in your configuration, see for instructions the [encryption_key](#encryption_key) option)

   ![YLAI003](/pictures/YLAI003.jpg)